Bitmap icons go blurry on high-DPI displays and break when a WPF or WinUI app switches between light and dark themes. The fix is to ship icons as

 Theming options (brushes & bindings)

-- For two‑tone icons, keep accents as fixed brushes and bind the main shape to the theme brush.
+DynamicResourcebrush (WPF) orThemeResource(WinUI) so colors swap automatically when the app theme changes. - For two-tone icons, hard-code the accent as a fixed brush and bind only the main shape to the theme brush.

 Performance & packaging tips